All Episodes

 He decided to take it.

-If it's an example to others, I ask God to strike him down.
+I asked God to strike him down.

 dan friesen

-I always like it when Alex does something like that where he's like back and forth all over the place, but the clip starts with, let me be absolutely clear.
+I always like it when Alex does something like that, where he's like back and forth all over the place, but the clip starts with, let me be absolutely clear.

 jordan holmes